florajs/errors/README.md

 There is a problem with the connection to a data source.
 May work on retry (e.g. temporary network problems).
 HTTP status code `503`.
 Error code is `ERR_CONNECTION_ERROR`.

+### ValidationError

+There is a problem validating input data.
+This is a special case of `RequestError`.
+HTTP status code `400`.
+Error code is `ERR_VALIDATION_ERROR`.
+Second parameter of constructor will be added as additional `validation` property.

 ## License

 [MIT](LICENSE)